 The Okinawa Trough is a backarc basin extending for ~1200 km, located between the Ryukyu arc-trench system and the Asian continent (Lee et al., 1980; Letouzey and Kimura, 1986) (Fig. F1).
-It is presently undergoing rifting, which began at $\sim 2$ Ma and was preceded by an earlier rifting episode during the Miocene.
-Lee et al. (1980) proposed that the Okinawa Trough is presently in a "drifting phase" (i.e., oceanic crust spreading characterized by short spreading centers and concomitant transform faults), as typically occurs along mid-ocean ridges and in other actively spreading backarc basins such as the Lau Basin and Mariana Trough.
-Seismic reflection data also suggest a typical geologic structure for the Okinawa Trough (Letouzey and Kimura, 1986): a high-velocity mantle at ~6000 meters below seafloor (mbsf) overlain by potentially young basalt with an average velocity of 5.8 km/s between ~3000 and 6000 mbsf, an igneous rock layer (4.9 km/s) between ~1000 and 3000 mbsf, and ~1000 m of sediment at the seafloor.
-Geochemical features of hydrothermal fluids in the Okinawa Trough hydrothermal systems clearly demonstrate a significant contribution from felsic rocks and magma, as described below (Glasby and Notsu, 2003).
+It is presently undergoing rifting, the current phase of which began at ~2 Ma and was preceded by an earlier rifting episode during the Miocene.
+Lee et al. (1980) proposed that the Okinawa Trough is presently in a "drifting phase" (i.e., oceanic crust spreading characterized by short spreading centers and concomitant transform faults), as typically occurs along midocean ridges and in other actively spreading backarc basins such as the Lau Basin and Mariana Trough.
+Seismic reflection data also suggest a typical geologic structure for the Okinawa Trough (Letouzey and Kimura, 1986), consisting of a high-velocity mantle at ~6000 meters below seafloor (mbsf) overlain by potentially young basalt with an average velocity of 5.8 km/s between ~3000 and 6000 mbsf, an igneous rock layer (4.9 km/s) between ~1000 and 3000 mbsf, and ~1000 m of sediment immediately beneath the seafloor.
+Geochemical features of hydrothermal fluids in the Okinawa Trough hydrothermal systems clearly demonstrate a significant contribution from felsic rocks and magma (Glasby and Notsu, 2003), as described below.
 Thus, it seems likely that the Okinawa Trough is an actively rifting transitional region between continental and oceanic crust.

 Integrated Ocean Drilling Program (IODP) Expedition 331 provided an opportunity to drill into an active hydrothermal system and associated deposits within a backarc basin in a continental margin setting.
 Characteristics of this tectonic setting are reflected in the chemical composition of hydrothermal sulfide deposits there.
-Sulfide samples collected from the Iheya North field show a Zn- and Pb-rich signature that is distinctive from the Fe-rich signature of mid-oceanic ridge sulfides (Halbach et al., 1993) (Fig. F2).
-This chemical signature is similar to that of Kuroko-type hydrothermal deposits formed during the Tertiary in northeast Japan and related to the opening of the Japan Sea.
+Sulfide samples collected from the Iheya North field are distinctly more rich in Pb than mid-oceanic-ridge sulfides (Halbach et al., 1993) (Fig. F2).
+The polymetallic Zn-Pb-Cu chemical signature of Iheya North sulfides is similar to that of Kuroko-type hydrothermal deposits formed during the Tertiary in northeast Japan and related to the opening of the Japan Sea.
 Moreover, many volcanic massive sulfide ore deposits formed throughout geologic time are related to felsic and/or intermediate magmatism rather than to basaltic volcanism at typical mid-ocean ridges (Urabe and Marumo, 1991).